 While the current state of the environment is public knowledge, sometimes others need a little bit of a push to help make a difference themselves.

 In order to inspire others, tell your friends, family, and coworkers about the eco-friendly changes you’re making.

 You can do this with a conversation or by making effective Facebook or Instagram posts.
 Just making people aware of how truly easy it is to make eco-friendly changes, can help inspire them to reduce their carbon footprint as well.

 You can always offer an incentive to those you’re closest to and make it a challenge.

 Run a small competition within your office or with close family friends and whoever reduces their carbon footprint the most will get a prize!

 While this may not directly reduce your own carbon footprint, it can collectively reduce the total carbon footprint we make.

 I just hauled a load of stuff to our local woman’s advocacy resale shop because I was feeling guilty about all the stuff I just keep throwing away when I could donate it.

-I also started buying products from small business owners who focus on zero waste products like my friend Jesse at Tiny Yellow Bungalow and buying clothes from my local thrift store or Thred up.
+I also started buying products from small business owners who focus on zero waste products like my friend Jesse at Tiny Yellow Bungalow and my daughters love buying clothes from our local thrift store.

 11 Super Easy Ways To Clean With Essential Oils